Che Kung Temple: Popularity and its believers

-On the Che Kung festival in 2014, 65 thousand people went to Che Kung.

-Believers think practising divination in Che Kung temple has made accurate predictions in the past.
-The first time was in 2003, Minister of Home Affairs Dr Patrick Ho Chi-ping on behalf of the city pulled out the worst possible bamboo stick in the temple on the Birthday of Che Kung.
+During the Che Kung festival in 2014, 65 thousand people went to Che Kung Temple.
+Followers believe practising divination in Che Kung temple has resulted in accurate predictions in the past.
+The first time was in 2003, Minister of Home Affairs Dr Patrick Ho Chi-Ping on behalf of the city pulled out the worst possible bamboo stick in the temple on the Birthday of Che Kung.
 In the same year, Hong Kong was hit by the severe acute respiratory syndrome (SARS) outbreak.

 Therefore, the person on behalf of Hong Kong practising divination on the Birthday of Che Kung has changed to Lau Wong Fat, the minister of Heung Yee Kuk since 2004.

 The Birthday of Che Kung also relates to some political controversy.
 In the event of Hong Kong Express Rail Link controversy, about 20 post-80s generation anti-rail representatives joined the Hong Kong Government Lunar New Year kau chim tradition at Che Kung temple, Sha Tin to draw three divination sticks as a way of demonstration to express their anger towards Hong Kong government.